Pages

 During the first half of the book, Wilson stays largely true to the original.
 However, in What Katy Did, Katy eventually recovers the use of her legs after changing her character and doing 'good deeds'.
 In Wilson's version, this doesn't happen.
 I applaud the author for making this choice, especially as it helps to ground the story and makes it even more relatable to its audience.
 It's realistic, and in these circumstances, that's important.

-All in all, I have to disagree with those negative reviews I've read.
+All in all, I have to disagree with the negative reviews I've read.
 I think this is a very strong retelling of a classic children's story, and the tricky subject matter only proves Wilson's worth as a master storyteller even further!

 Rating: 4 stars

-Katy is available to buy now.
+Katy is available to buy now (paid link; commission earned).

 If you like the sound of this book, you might also enjoy...